the-scouts/por/src/por/expected/chapter-4.exp.rst

     *  Appoint and manage the operation of any sub-Committees, including appointing a Chair to lead the sub-Committees.
     *  Ensure that Young People are meaningfully involved in decision making at all levels within the District.
     *  The opening, closure and amalgamation of Groups, Explorer Scout Units, Scout Network and Scout Active Support Units in the District as necessary.
-    *  Appoint and manage the operation of an Appointments Advisory Committee, including appointing an Appointments Committee Chair to lead it.
+    *  Appoint and manage the operation of a District Appointments Advisory Committee, including appointing an Appointments Chair to lead it.
     *  Supervising the administration of Groups, particularly in relation to finance and the trusteeship of property.

-       **The Executive Committee must also:**
+       The District Executive Committee must also:

-    *  Appoint Administrators, Advisers, and Co-opted members of the Executive Committee.
+    *  Appoint Administrators, Advisers, and Co-opted members to the District Executive Committee.
-    *  Approve the Annual Report and Annual Accounts after their examination by an appropriate auditor, independent examiner or scrutineer.
+    *  Prepare and approve the Trustees' Annual Report and Annual Accounts after the examination of the accounts by an appropriate auditor, independent examiner or scrutineer.
-    *  Present the Annual Report and Annual Accounts to the Scout Council at the Annual General Meeting; file a copy with the County Executive Committee; and if a registered charity, to submit them to the appropriate charity regulator.
+    *  Present the approved Trustees' Annual Report and Annual Accounts to the District Scout Council at the Annual General Meeting; file a copy with the County Executive Committee; and if a registered charity, to submit them to the appropriate charity regulator.
 (See Rule 13.3).
     *  Maintain confidentiality with regard to appropriate Executive Committee business.
     *  Where staff are employed, act as a responsible employer in accordance with Scouting's values and relevant legislation.
     *  Ensure line management responsibilities for employed staff are clearly established and communicated.